philipok-1/raspberry-slack/README.md

 4. Run the Raspberry-Slack.py script from your pi (probably with sudo)

-5. Send your bot a DM on the relevant slack channel - i.e @rpi "send me a snapshot".  the bot will also recognise messages sent to @everyone so you can get mutiple PIS to report in
+5. Send your bot a DM on the relevant slack channel - i.e @rpi "send me a snapshot".
+The bot will also recognise messages sent to @everyone so you can get mutiple PIs to report in

 With acknowledgments to: